Ada-C8/hotel/design-activity.md

   In Implementation B, there is no attr_reader and each class has its own specific responsibility.

 Once you've responded to the prompts, git add design-activity.md and git commit!

+HOTEL ACTIVITY

+It seems that most of my classes are loosely coupled but there is opportunity to refactor the booking system.

+In the BookingSystem class, (lines 41 and 54), it will be better to create a new method for reservation date range in reservation class and call it in print reservation and room available methods.

+Check the date_range in the reservation class instead of calling the method directly in the booking system class.
+Furthermore, I can remove date_range from the attribute reader in the reservation class (I tried this and it is not true!).

+After transferring the responsibility of checking if a reservation date overlaps to the reservation class, I am not so sure it was necessary.
+It seems to make more sense to me initially the way it was designed.
+That is, check if a reservation check is available then book.
+Thoughts please.